fbbdev/rendirt/README.md

 ## `using rendirt::Color`

-The `Color` type is an alias for a *glm* vector of four bytes, capable of representing a color in RGBA32 format.
+The `Color` type is an alias for a *glm* vector of four bytes, capable of representing a color in RGBA32 (byte order) pixel format.

 ```c++
 using Color = glm::vec<4, uint8_t>;